-Farmers are generally interested in income and wealth losses and not particularly about hedging rainfall shortages.
-Hence what would be of value to them is a contract that has a negative correlation with their actual negative income shocks.
-This implies that a WII to be desirable has to correlate not only with the yield of one or more particular crop, but that these crops must be a significant share of the total income of the farmers.
-So, if a cash crop, for instance, accounts for only a few percentage points of total farm income, then even large negative shocks to the production of such crops will not affect income that much and farmers will not have any WTP for them.
-In terms of the model above, the last term inside the bracket of equation (1) denotes the (hopefully negative) correlation of the return of the insurance product and the unpredictable resource or income deviations from trend.
-If the absolute value of this correlation is small, then clearly the demand for this insurance product is small.
+Farmers are generally interested in insuring against income and wealth losses and not particularly about hedging rainfall shortages.
+Hence what is of value to them is a contract that has a negative correlation with their actual negative income shocks.
+This implies that an index insurance to be desirable has to correlate not only with the yield of one or more particular crops, but that these crops must account for a significant share of their total income.
+So, if a cash crop, for instance, accounts for only a few percentage points of total farm income, then even large negative shocks to the production of such crops will not affect income that much and farmers will not have any willingness to pay for them.
+In terms of the model above, the last term inside the bracket of equation (3) denotes the (hopefully negative) correlation of the return of the insurance product and the unpredictable resource or income deviations from trend.
+If the absolute value of this correlation is small, then clearly the demand for this insurance product will be small.
+In this case, creating a demand for index insurance requires that the insurance provides a more comprehensive coverage.